LicensePro

 How to Apply: Step-by-Step

 File your food service license application with the Washington city clerk or licensing department.
-Many District of Columbia municipalities now accept online applications.
+Many District of Columbia municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $280–$2100 (typical range for Washington).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 3-8 weeks in Washington.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Protect Your Washington Business